 We offer this series free of charge

-to our friends and clients who would benefit from education on labor and employment issues, including C-level executives, company presidents, human resources directors, general operations managers and in-house counsel.
+to our friends and clients in the private sector who would benefit from education on labor and employment issues, including C-level executives, company presidents, human resources directors, general operations managers and in-house counsel of private and publicly held companies.

-In 2015, Spilman SuperVision™ will address these questions and more.
-Join us to discuss the human resources issues important to you.
-We will discuss talent recruitment and onboarding practices, new NLRB rules to watch out for, employee leave scenarios, workplace investigations, and terminations.
-This year’s events also will provide a unique opportunity for you to have time “off-the-clock” with a lawyer to discuss specific issues of concern to you.
+In 2016, Spilman SuperVision™ will take a deep dive into the most pressing issues affecting today's workplaces.
+Join us to discuss how to audit your employment policies and practices to ensure they are in line with current regulations and best practices.
+This year’s event also will provide an opportunity for you to have Q&A time with a lawyer to discuss specific issues of concern to you.

 Date Presented: Tuesday, September 1, 2015